Agricultural Engineering Division

 The division is mandated to plan, coordinate, and monitor R&D programmes and serve as an information repository in Agricultural Engineering.
 It is involved in development and demonstration of technologies related to mechanization of production and post-production agriculture using conventional and non-conventional energy sources and includes mechanization of irrigation and drainage activities; and post-harvest and value addition of agricultural products and by products.
-It has six institutes, six AICRPs, three AINPs, five CRPs, and 36 EMF Research Projects under its jurisdiction.
+It has five institutes, six AICRPs, two AINPs and four CRPs under its jurisdiction.

 To make Indian agriculture sustainable, profitable and competitive enterprise through engineering interventions of farm mechanization, value addition and energy management in production and post-harvest operations.

 To develop and introduce need-based and region-specific engineering technologies to achieve sustainable enhanced productivity and profitability of different farming systems.